KhronosGroup/Vulkan-ValidationLayers/LAYER_CONFIGURATION.md

    `<`*`LayerName`*`>.<`*`setting_name`*`> = <`*`setting_value`*`>`

-A `vk_layer_settings.txt` file is included in the Vulkan SDK, containing the default settings for all the layers in the SDK.

 The settings and values available for each layer are listed in the documentation for each supported layer.

 ## Layer Environment Variables